fabaff/fsl-test-bench/README.md

 - **fsl_hosts**: Host to install the Fedora Security Lab package set

 ### Variables
-After cloning this git repository the file [variables/sensitive-variables.yml](https://github.com/fabaff/fsl-test-bench/blob/master/variables/sensitive-variables.yml)
+After cloning this git repository, edit the [variables/sensitive-variables.yml](https://github.com/fabaff/fsl-test-bench/blob/master/variables/sensitive-variables.yml) file if you don't want to use *password* as default password.

 ## Structure